maspen/boot-1.4.1-ehcache3-demo-Product-annotations/README.md

 run the application in debug mode

-* you won't see any reference to ehcache3.xml file being loaded (the configuration)
+* you won't see any reference to ehcache3.xml file being loaded (the configuration).
+Expecting something link `Loading Ehcache XML configuration from /.../boot-1.4.1-ehcache-3.1.2-demo-Product-programmatic/target/classes/ehcache3.xml.`
 * part of the console output:
 ```
 ...